rvarago/kitten/README.md

 ## Build

 The _Makefile_ wraps the commands to download dependencies (Conan), generate the build configuration, build, run the unit tests, and clear the build folder.
+Please consult the Makefile to adapt the commands in case you want to build _absent_ directly without using make.

 * Compile (by default, it also compiles the unit tests):